HeringtonPress/OLC-Glog/WIP.md

   to resist the cruel hand of fate.

   ### Languages
-  Every adventurer knows Common and 1+INT additional languages to a minnimum of 0.
+  Every adventurer knows Common and 1+INT modifier additional languages to a minnimum of 0.

-  Additional Languages can be learned with sufficient study and a proper teacher.
+  Additional Languages can be learned if your INT modifier has increased  based on the initial formula and with sufficient study and a proper teachers.

-  **Common**: Magically understood by all.
+  **Common**: Magically understood by all who are sentient.

   **Dwarrin**: Indecipherable even by magic.